What is Hemp?

+What is hemp?
 We have heard the term “hemp” for many years.
 It has been used to create clothing, jewelry, accessories, oils, and even paper substitutes, among other things.
 Even though we are familiar with hemp, do we really understand what hemp is and what is CBD?
-Many of us confuse hemp with marijuana, and do not know the difference between the two, let alone the benefits of hemp.
+Many of us confuse hemp with marijuana, and do not know the difference between the two, let alone the hemp oil benefits.
 Furthermore, we confuse the two to the point that we think both are illegal and create preconceived notions on a myth.
 Hemp and marijuana, while derived from the same origins, are different in many ways.
 Since we are focus on the healing benefits of the cannabis family, it is important to know what hemp is and how it is different from marijuana.

 Hemp by Definition